 Did you know?

-- Bowel cancer is the second most common cancer affecting both women and men in Western Australia¹.
+- Bowel cancer is one of the most common cancers affecting both women and men in Western Australia.

-- In 2014, 739 Western Australian men and 560 Western Australian women were diagnosed with bowel cancer¹.
+- In 2019, 726 Western Australian men and 600 Western Australian women were diagnosed with bowel cancer.

 - Bowel cancer is also known as colorectal cancer (cancers of the colon and rectum).

 - Blood in your poo (once or more)

 - A change in your normal bowel habit, such as runny poo, pooing more often or finding it hard to poo

 - A new pain, lump or swelling in your tummy